Dapacruz/PowerCLI-Environment-Custom/README.md

 Provides useful functions missing from the default PowerCLI installation

-Get-VMHostSSHServiceStatus\n
+# Get-VMHostSSHServiceStatus
-Retrieves the status of the SSH service of VMHosts provided, or VMHosts in the cluster provided
+## Retrieves the status of the SSH service of VMHosts provided, or VMHosts in the cluster provided

 ### Start-VMHostSSHService
 #### Starts the SSH service of VMHosts provided, or VMHosts in the cluster provided